CrumpLab/cognition/docs/textbook/C2_Mental_Imagery.md

 #### Galton's results

-Then, Galton recorded the answers that people gave and tried to make sense of them.
 Here are some of the answers from "100 men, at least half of whom are distinguished in science or in other fields of intellectual work." (reprinted from his original manuscript):

 ::: blockquote